klogging/klogging.io/docs/internals/klogging-process.md

 - **Send**: deliver a rendered log event to a destination.

-- [LogEvent](../concepts/log-events)s are constructed as close as possible to the code they describe.
+- Log events are constructed as close as possible to the code they describe.

 - [Klogger](../loggers/defining-loggers) instances have `suspend` functions for emitting log events.